mx-awsdevteam/aws-bedrock-lab/BedrockLab.md

 ## 3. Configure the AWS Credentials

-For more information on setting up AWS Credentials, please refer to the `AWS Authentication Configuration` page in the `Prerequisites` section of this workshop.
+For more information on setting up AWS Credentials, please refer to the `AWS Authentication Configuration` page in the `Prerequistes` section of this workshop.

 **Make sure that your credentials have access to the Amazon Textract and Amazon Bedrock Services.**

-To be able to use AWS Services from your Mendix App, you need to configure **either** static or temporary credentials.
+To be able to use AWS Services from your Menidx App, you need to configure **either** static or temporary credentials.
 The following two sections will guide you how to set up both variants.
-Remember that you need to choose only one of them.
+Remeber that you need to choose only one of them.

 **Static Credentials** are easier to set up. **Temporary Credentials** require a few more steps to set up, but are the recommended way of authenticating to AWS in a production application.

 ### Configure static credentials in the Mendix App